-Wisdom teeth are the last teeth to come in – and the ones least needed for good oral health.
-The third molars, or wisdom teeth, are called such because they develop when most individuals become adults (which is near 17 years of age).
+Wisdom teeth are the last teeth to come in and the least necessary for good oral health.
+The third molars, or wisdom teeth, typically come in around age 17.

-Because our jaws are smaller than our ancestors*, our wisdom teeth may not have enough room to fit in our mouths properly.
-Therefore, problems can result if these additional teeth attempt to emerge.
+Because our jaws are smaller than our ancestors, our wisdom teeth may not have enough room to fit in our mouths properly.
+The eruption of these additional teeth can cause problems for your dental health.

-Whether wisdom teeth cause your mouth harm depends on several factors, including the size of your jaw and how your wisdom teeth grown in.
-You may have no symptoms at all, but the other teeth in your mouth could be at risk for damage.
+Whether your wisdom teeth could cause problems or not depends on several factors, including the size of your jaw and how your wisdom teeth grow in.

-You may be given a sedative to help you relax or a general anesthetic so you can sleep through the procedure.
+You may be given a sedative to help you relax, or a general anesthetic so you can sleep through the procedure.
 You will also receive a local anesthetic to numb the area around your wisdom teeth.
-Once you are fully relaxed or asleep, and your mouth is numb, the surgery will begin.
-The surgical method used depends on whether your wisdom teeth are erupted or impacted.
+Once you are fully relaxed or asleep and your mouth is numb, the surgery will begin.
+The surgical method depends on whether your wisdom teeth are erupted or impacted.

 The healing process begins immediately after surgery.
 The body sends blood to nourish the tooth socket.
 To control excessive bleeding, you may be instructed to bite down on a piece of gauze, applying constant, direct pressure to the area.
 This helps a blood clot to form in the socket.
 In a day or two after surgery, soft tissue begins to fill in the opening.
 New bone tissue also begins to grow in the socket, becoming denser over the next two or three months.